 Multiple Hand Poker

-Five Hand Jacks or Better video poker is played in much the same way as you would play a standard video poker game or online blackjack game.
+Five Hand Jacks or Better video poker is played in much the same way as you would play a standard video poker.
 In this variant, each hand is played using a standard deck of 52 cards.
 Once a player has logged into the game, the first thing they need to do is choose how much they would like to bet.
 After they have chosen their wager, payers can simply click on the deal/draw button.
 The computer will then deal the player five cards in each hand.

 After selecting which cards they wish to keep, payers can click on the deal/draw button again and the computer will replace the discarded cards with new cards.
 In Five Card Jacks or Better video poker, after the second draw in each hand, the computer will automatically determine If a player has a winning hand or not.
 Players will be paid out according to how much they bet and the winning hands achieved in accordance with the computer pay-table.
 The following hands are ranked from highest to lowest: A Royal Flush, a straight Flush, Four of a Kind, A Full House, A flush, A Straight, Three of a Kind, two pair, and one pair.
 Players may use any combination of cards in order to obtain the best hand.